 Is there a prohibition on completion or closing prior to clearance by the relevant authority?
 Are there possibilities for derogation or carve out?

 Closing and completion of the transaction are prohibited prior to clearance.
 It should be noted that this applies even in cases where the transaction would not have triggered an obligation to file in the first place, e.g. where filing took place as a precaution only.

 It is possible to carve out assets within the same undertaking(s) in preparation to the transaction as long as the carve out as such does not trigger its own obligation to file, for example by transferring control to a separate legal entity owned by the same undertaking.
-Stretching out a transaction over time is rarely helpful, as transactions including the same parties are treated as one single transaction if they occur within two years.
+However, transactions between the same companies (or groups) are treated as one single transaction if they occur within two years.

 In principle, it is possible to seek for a derogation to put a concentration into effect prior to filing/clearance.
 However, in practice this process is rather time-consuming and therefore very rare.
 It has to be noted that the FCO is very open to clear concentrations within short time if there are circumstances which require a quick clearance (e.g. in insolvency cases).
 Therefore, it might be advisable in practice to ask for a quick clearance rather than to apply for a derogation.

 What are the conditions of the test for control?

 There are several types of transactions which qualify for a concentration to be notified: